21mu Tiffin, Deepan Shah, drama, Hitesh Thakar, India, Jahanvi Patel, movies, Netri Trivedi, Niilam Paanchal, Raunaq Kamdar, reviews, Vijaygiri Bava

 The lackluster drama “21mu Tiffin” is intended as a female empowerment story, but in the end, it’s really a disjointed tale about a middle-aged woman seeking approval from a younger man.
 Directed by Vijaygiri Bava and written by Raam Mori, “21mu Tiffin” (which means “21st Tiffin” in English) has a very underwhelming and abruptly odd ending that ruins whatever uplifting messages that this movie was trying to convey.
 The movie has some charming moments, but they are fleeting and mostly overshadowed by repetitive scenes that don’t do much to further the story.
 “21Mu Tiffin” is based on a short story from Mori’s 2017 anthology book “Mahotu.”

-In “21mu Tiffin” (which takes place somewhere in place somewhere in Gujarat, India), Neeta mi Mummy (played by Niilam Paanchal), a homemaker in her 40s, is trapped in an existence where she feels unappreciated by the people who live with her.
+In “21mu Tiffin” (which takes place somewhere in Gujarat, India), Neeta mi Mummy (played by Niilam Paanchal), a homemaker in her 40s, is trapped in an existence where she feels unappreciated by the people who live with her.
 She’s in a longtime marriage with a husband named Mane Mari Javabdari (played by Deepan Shah), who treats her like a roommate whom he can barely tolerate.
 He acts like he never wants to remember anything romantic about their marriage.

 Neeta and her husband have a 20-year-old daughter named Nital (played by Netri Trivedi), who is living in the same household while on a break from college.
 Nital is a whiny brat who sulks a lot and has disagreements with Neeta.
 Nital doesn’t want to do minor tasks that her mother asks her to do, such as doing basic chores around the house or helping her mother make tiffins.
 Nital just wants to hang out with her friends.
 Nital tries to be close to her father Mane Mari Javabdari, but he’s emotionally distant with her too.